espocrm/documentation/docs/administration/bpm-events.md

 Behaves the same as the [compensation end event](#compensation-end-event) with the only difference that it continues flow execution to the next element.

-Can be useful to process compensations in a specific order.
+Can be useful to ensure processing of multiple compensations in a specific order.

 ![Compensation Intermediate Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-compensation.png)